intel/neural-compressor/examples/mxnet/image_recognition/README.md

 ```
 # conf.yaml

-model:                                               # mandatory. ilit uses this model name and framework name to decide where to save tuning history and deploy yaml.
+model:                                               # mandatory. lpot uses this model name and framework name to decide where to save tuning history and deploy yaml.
   name: cnn
   framework: mxnet                                   # possible values are tensorflow, mxnet and pytorch

-evaluation:                                          # optional. required if user doesn't provide eval_func in ilit.Quantization.
+evaluation:                                          # optional. required if user doesn't provide eval_func in lpot.Quantization.
-  accuracy:                                          # optional. required if user doesn't provide eval_func in ilit.Quantization.
+  accuracy:                                          # optional. required if user doesn't provide eval_func in lpot.Quantization.
     metric:
       topk: 1                                        # built-in metrics are topk, map, f1, allow user to register new metric.